Trying to find the right words to describe yourself? Learn the best words to describe your own unique personality with TraitLab.

 What are the best words to describe your personality?

 Most people avoid focusing their own personality when answering this question.
 Instead, they may talk about their job, their hobbies and interests, places they’ve lived, or other basic background facts about themselves.

-But describing your own personality — your characteristic ways of thinking, behaving, and feeling — is often more difficult, because it requires you to take a big step back and to evaluate yourself objectively, in comparison to other people.
+Truly and accurately describing your own personality — your unique style of thinking, behaving, and feeling — is quite difficult, because it requires you to take a step back, evaluate yourself objectively, and compare yourself to other people.

 The Big Five Personality dimensions are Openness to Experience, Conscientiousness, Extraversion (or Introversion), Agreeableness, and Neuroticism, or OCEAN, for short.